 10 piece Ska band playing all the best 2-Tone classics from Madness, The Specials, The Selecter, The Beat & Bad Manners

-Formed from the desire to return to the classic sounds of our youth, Ska Face contain ten individual members who are are old enough to know better but young and foolish enough to attempt to re-write the rule book and enjoy music with the passion and honesty which it was created for.
+Formed from the desire to return to the classic sounds of our youth, Ska Face contain ten individual members who are are old enough to know better but young and foolish enough to attempt to re-write the rule book and enjoy music with the passion and honesty for which it was created.

 Let’s drop some names…

 Fronted by the enigmatic Tony Montana and featuring a phenomenal four-piece brass section, Ska Face pack a punch from the first note.
 With a rhythm section as tight as keyboard player Omar’s wallet, the legendary former Specials trombonist Rico Rodriguez praised the ‘heavy riddim section’, when he first performed with the guys back in 2011.
 Specials guitarist Roddy Radiation has accompanied the boys on stage several times since the same year.
-In addition, Jerry Dammers, founder of both 2 Tone Records and The Specials, was highly impressed with the Ska Face performance when he joined them for a gig June 2013, commenting that he had not witnessed such energy in a performance since the early days of The Specials.
-In recent years, the band has evolved another level, with support slots for From The Jam, The Selecter, Bad Manners, The English Beat, The Neville Staple Band, Toyah, The Wonder Stuff, Big Country, Top Loader and Alexander O’Neal.
+In addition, Jerry Dammers, founder of both 2 Tone Records and The Specials, was highly impressed with the Ska Face performance when he joined them for a gig June 2013, commenting that he had not witnessed such energy since the early days of The Specials.
+In recent years, the band has evolved another level, with support slots for UB40, The Selecter, Bad Manners, The English Beat, The Neville Staple Band, From The Jam, Toyah, The Wonder Stuff, Big Country, Top Loader and Alexander O’Neal.